UoM-Data-Science-Platforms/gm-sde/projects/044 - Gupta/README.md

 This project required the following reusable queries:

 - COVID vaccinations
+- Smoking status
+- BMI
+- Lower level super output area
 - Index Multiple Deprivation
 - Sex
-- Year of birth
-- GET No. LTCS per patient
-- Long-term conditions and comorbidities
 - COVID-related secondary admissions
 - Patients with COVID
 - Secondary admissions and length of stay
 - Secondary discharges
+- Year of birth
+- GET No. LTCS per patient
+- Long-term conditions and comorbidities

 Further details for each query can be found below.